bwoodsend/vtkplotlib/contributing.md

 ## Donations

-If this library has helped you and you want to throw some cash at someone then you can say thanks by giving to [these charities](https://uk.virginmoneygiving.com/Team/vtkplotlib).
+If this library has helped you and you want to throw some cash at someone then  [these](https://uk.virginmoneygiving.com/Team/vtkplotlib) are a couple of my favourite charities.